derickson/derickson.github.io/_posts/2016-07-01-laptop-stickers.md

 published: true
 ---

 The job has been stressful.
 I've been taking a few things too seriously.
-I visted some awesome dev and ops shops this week in New York City and by comparison I realized my laptop mathced my demeanor.
+I visted some awesome dev and ops shops this week in New York City and by comparison I realized my laptop matched my demeanor.
 It is time to *up my laptop sticker game*.
 Since Elastic{on} 2016 I've run around with my laptop set up to show the new corp tech logos (a shift from the non-matching stickers of the ELK days):

 ![Too Corporate](/images/posts/2016-07-01-corp.jpg "Too Corporate")